Images from the NGV Triennial running at the National Gallery of Victoria until 15 April 2018.

 Visitors have two wonderful NGV buildings dedicated to bringing art and people together.

 If you have limited time, a suggestion is to choose one gallery and focus on that collection.
 But if nothing else walk into the building to look at the architecture.
 One must is to walk to the back of the building to look at the Great Hall, either lay on the carpet or stools and see if you can spot the Australian animals.
 In particular look for a turtle, wombat and rainbow serpent.

 Founded in 1953, Melbourne Theatre Company is the oldest professional theatre company in Australia.
 It is a semi-autonomous department of the University of Melbourne.
-Producing up to twelve plays in a subscription season, a full education program and a studio program, it is not only Victoria’s major theatre company and one of the major performing arts companies in Australia, but one of the largest theatre companies in the English-speaking world.
+See the current season repetoire and productions – BOOK HERE or look at the subscription season.
+The MTC has a full education program and a studio program, it is not only Victoria’s major theatre company, but one of the major performing arts companies in Australia and one of the largest theatre companies in the English-speaking world.

 In January 2009, the MTC Theatre, the Company’s new performance home, opened on Southbank Boulevard in the heart of Melbourne’s cultural precinct, allowing much of our season to be performed on the new 500-seat stage of the Sumner Theatre.
 There is also the 150-seat Lawler Studio, which will allow the Company to develop edgier works and new writers.
 With the Company continuing to stage works at the Arts Centre’s Playhouse (850 seats) and Fairfax Studio (350 seats), we have, for the first time in many years, access to the widest range of venue sizes to suit any play we might wish to produce.

 The Company in 2009 has also moved its Headquarters from Ferrars Street, Southbank, where it has been since the 1970s, to new renovated offices and workshops in Sturt Street.